-Students in grades 9-11 must carry the equivalent of seven credit-bearing courses and may elect to carry another approved course in the eighth period.
+Students in grades 9-11 must carry the equivalent of seven credit-bearing courses and may elect to carry another approved course.
 Approval of an additional elective course is based on the student's current standing and the course enrollment numbers.
-Students that do not choose to elect to carry another approved course in the eighth period will be enrolled in an enrichment or advisory period.
 All students in grade twelve (senior students) must carry the equivalent of four credit-bearing courses (athletes must carry five courses).
 Unless prior written permission by the principal is provided, senior students must also carry other approved courses or repeat courses in the other three periods.
 When scheduling courses that involve travel between different schools, students should be aware of the travel time and the fact that it may reduce the number of courses that could be taken.
 A senior desiring to carry more or less than seven credit-bearing courses must receive written permission to do so from the school's principal.